JMRMEDEV/frontend-course/lesson-2/README.md

 ## Module Activity

-By using all that we have learnt in this lesson, we will recreate the follwing calculator:
+By using all that we have learnt in this lesson, we will recreate the following calculator:

 ![image](https://user-images.githubusercontent.com/58167190/180083707-c21852c2-a319-43c6-b4e3-2a069ddfa5b5.png)